Home All Articles Best National Parks in New South Wales

 Figure Eight Pools

 Kosciuszko NP is the largest of the state and home to Australia’s highest peak, Mount Kosciuszko.
 Located in the heart of the snowy mountains, this national park is a must see for nature lovers.
-From winter snow sports, to hiking or horse riding, you will definitely something to do!
 In spring, you can admire carpets of wildflowers, go for beautiful bush walks and of course admire the views.

 If you are keen to walk to Australia’s highest point, summit of Mount Kosciuszko (2228 metres), you can begin the journey from either Thredbo or Charlotte Pass.
 Thredbo Pass is 13km return or four to five hours.
 Charlotte Pass summit walk is 18.6km return (8 hrs return).